 The beauty of Bogotá is that each zona has a particular speciality, which probably explains why I spent most of my time in Zona G. Gastronomy.
 I was amazed by how contemporary this capital was, rivalling the coffee shops I once loved in Melbourne.
 And also how artesian beers are the most commonly served in bars.
 There is a huge spectrum of food and drink in Bogotá, ranging from arepas, obleas and salchipapas from the street.
 To the Michelin Star standard restaurants serving fried ants at LEO to Japanese-Colombian fusion at Harry Sasson.

 This is the largest park in and apparently it’s even bigger than Central Park in New York with 380 to 400 acres to explore.
 We walked the lengthy Calle 63 (over 2 miles) to reach the park.
 I would only really recommend doing this huge walk from El Chapinero area and if you are in a group of 3+ and during the day.
 Above all, only do it if you can be bothered with the trek.

 Once you get to the entrance of the park, you can follow some of the walking trails through the woods and collapse on the freshly cut lawns and escape this bustling city.
 The park has a huge lake at the centre, where you see people kayaking and dogs jumping in.
 As you lay on the grass, enjoying Bogotá’s sun, joggers will loop round the lake putting you to shame.
 To get back to El Chapinero, we took an Uber from the opposite entrance of Caraterra 68.
 If you haven’t got any internet just hail down a yellow cab – but be warned there will be traffic!

 So that’s what I would recommend you to see and do during your time in Bogotá.
-If you know of any hidden gems or secrets I have missed, please share them in the comments below.
+If you know of any other cool places or secrets I have missed, please share them in the comments below.
 I love knowing there are new things to go back for.